metosin/2016-09-09-clojure-training/agenda.md

+# Tooling & workflow for Clj and Cljs

 - Single example project for both of these topics.
-- TODO APP!
+- Todo mvc!
-- Existing backend and partial frontend
+- Existing backend and frontend
 - Both Lein and Boot setup.

-# Tooling & workflow for Clj and Cljs (1.5h)

 ## Tooling